MicrosoftDocs/nav-content/dynamics-nav-app/change-role.md

 ---
-title: Description on How To Change the Role Center
+title: Description of How To Change the Role Center
 description: You can select a different profile in Dynamics NAV to change what you see on your Home page.

 documentationcenter: ''